biomedisa/biomedisa/README/ubuntu2204_cuda11.8.md

 'DJANGO_DATABASE' : 'biomedisa_user_password', # password for the user 'biomedisa' that you created in the previous step 'ALLOWED_HOSTS' : ['localhost', '0.0.0.0'], # you must tell django explicitly which hosts are allowed (e.g. your IP and/or the URL of your homepage when running an APACHE server)
 ```
-Migrate database and create a superuser:
+Migrate the database and create a superuser:
 ```
 cd ~/git/biomedisa
 python3 manage.py migrate